drogers98/HeadlessDrupalDemo/README.md

 Drupal Setup:
 -----------
+Step 1: Base Install
 - Install D7
 - Install Dependencies (views, services, services_views, cors, ctools, libraries)
 - Enable Dependencies

-Step 1: Create a REST Endpoint
+Step 2: Create a REST Endpoint
 - admin/structure/services.
 - Choose "add new"
 - use ```api``` for machine name, choose REST for the server, use ```api``` for the endpoint.
 - In resources, enable retrieve for node, user, and views.

-Step 2: Setup CORS
+Step 3: Setup CORS
 - admin/config/services/cors
 - In the domains field, add ```*|http://127.0.0.1:9000``` (The IP set in your grunt.js file!)

-Step: Create a view
+Step 4: Create a view
 - admin/structure/views
-- Choose "create new" (for the demo, mine was named "setup")
-- Setup view to your liking.
+- Clone my view here: https://gist.github.com/rogerseyebyte/4b29270043028d19c187
+- This creates a view of articles tagged with "setup," so make a few dummy articles and tag them.
-- Check out the JSON at /api/views/YOUR_VIEW_NAME.json (for the demo, mine was named "setup")
+- Check out the JSON at /api/views/setup.json
-- Bear in mind you will need to modify pages/services.js/app.js/controller.js with this new view name most likely.

-Step: Add fields to user
+Step 5: Add fields to user
 - admin/config/people/accounts/fields
 - Add fields for Name, Bio (field_name, field_bio)
 - Fill in these fields for user 1 (That's you admin!)